IlyasDevSample/IlyasDevSample/README.md

 ### About me

-I'm a software engineer, I love to code and I'm passionate about technology.
+I am a reliable Web and Mobile developer, with expertise in backend development in addition to my solid frontend technical foundation.
+I am able to design complete and efficient solutions, using a variety of programming languages and frameworks.